Meet Our Team

 IVF Lab Supervisor

-Svetlana Lerner has a Master’s degree in Biology and Genetics.
-As the supervising lab embryologist, Svetlana has published several scientific papers in the IVF field since she joined RGI in 1996.
-The IVF lab is accredited by CAP and is in compliance with CLIA and FDA requirements.
-It has all the latest equipment and the ability to utilize the most innovative methods that are used in IVF today.
+Svetlana Lerner holds a Master’s degree in Biology and Genetics.
+As the supervising lab embryologist, Svetlana has published multiple papers in the IVF field since joining RGI in 1996.

 Yuri Ilkevitch, PhD